 The Santa Cruz River has long been the backbone of the region’s natural and cultural heritage.
 Although the river has changed since humans first arrived in the region 12,000 years ago, the river still exists and is a “living” entity that continues to support wildlife and communities along its course.
 Throughout Arizona, the release of effluent maintains flows of many river reaches.
 The Santa Cruz River is fortunate to have three stretches with effluent flows—one near Nogales in Santa Cruz County and two near Tucson in Pima County.

-Bring your lunch and join us for a range of presentations on water-related topics of interest.
+Grab your lunch and join us for a range of presentations on water-related

-Access to the WRRC’s Brown Bag series now routinely includes offsite listeners through live webcasts via Goto-Webinar and in-house video coverage.
+Access to the WRRC’s Brown Bag series is currently being held live via Zoom webcasts.

 The slide presentations of most seminars are also available for viewing on the website.

 Jan 26 at 12:00 pm: WRRC Brown Bag Webinar: Silent River film screening and panel featuring Mathew Moseley, record-breaking long-distance swimmer and co-chair of the Colorado River Basin Council for American Rivers, and Matt Rice, director of the Colorado River Basin Council for American Rivers – Save the Date!

 Feb 1 at 3:00 pm AZ time (Feb 2 at 9:00 am Canberra, Australia time): WRRC Special Event featuring Australian water expert Bradley Moggridge (co-sponsored by the Indigenous Resilience Center) – Save the Date!

 Feb 15 at 12:00 pm: WRRC Brown Bag Webinar: Sonoran Institute’s Santa Cruz River team presentation on the findings of the latest Living River reports – Save the Date!